 Direction Finding Basics and Foxhunt general information

-The first several foxhunts will be a beginner’s introduction to radio direction finding, with a DF basics discussion at the information table followed by a walking hunt for a hidden transmitter.
-This event is appropriate for all levels of amateur radio operator interested in DF techniques, and also for those unlicensed persons interested in radio direction finding, and is open to the hamfest attendees.
-As one of the attendees at the Hagertown event commented: “This is one of the few amateur radio activities where you get some physical exercise!”
+These events are appropriate for all levels of amateur radio operator interested in DF techniques, and also for those unlicensed persons interested in radio direction finding, and is open to the hamfest attendees.
+As one of the attendees at the 2018 Hagertown event commented: “This is one of the few amateur radio activities where you get some physical exercise!”

-To that point: expect moderate but not arduous walking through cleared fields, along marked paths, and through rolling wooded areas is possible.
+To that point: expect moderate but not arduous walking through cleared fields, along marked paths, and through rolling wooded areas.
 Total distance covered is expected to be about one to two miles at most.
 Note that at least one hand, and possibly two, will be required to manipulate antennas and radio receiver.

 - Safety first.